PrefectHQ/prefect/docs/concepts/task-runners.md

 #### CLI

-You can create, list, and remove concurrency limits by using Prefect ClI `concurrency-limit` commands.
+You can create, list, and remove concurrency limits by using Prefect CLI `concurrency-limit` commands.

 ```bash
 $ prefect concurrency_limit [command] [arguments]